-The section solely depends on equitable share for implementation of sectional projects, and as such the municipality has approved budget of R16 271 040.00 for construction of Majazi Landfill Site, and the for rehabilitation and maintenance of EXT g) PROVIDE MEASURES TO REMEDIATE CONTAMINATED LAND:

-3 disposal site, a budget of R1 500 000.00 was allocated.
+The section solely depends on equitable share for implementation of sectional projects, and as such the municipality has approved budget of R16 271 040.00 for construction of Majazi Landfill Site, and the for rehabilitation and maintenance of EXT 3 disposal site, a budget of R1 500 000.00 was allocated.
 As mentioned earlier, a budget of R3 478 260.00 for purchasing of 1 skip loader truck and 1 waste management truck has also been procured.